chef-boneyard/chef-web-docs-2016/docs_all/source/install_server.rst

 #.
 Follow the steps here http://docs.opscode.com/install.html to set up a workstation.

 #.
-Verify the install by running the following commands to ensure that each |chef client| and user is registered correctly.
+From the workstation, verify the install by running the following commands to ensure that every |chef client| and user was registered correctly.

    .. code-block:: bash